 Many TMT professionals argue that the SARS-CoV-2 virus has accelerated digital transformation in a way we’ve never seen before.
 The pandemic has been a catalyst – albeit an unwelcome one – for radical changes in the digital landscape.
 To give but one directly relevant example, the pandemic has triggered an explosion in telemedicine, where healthcare professionals are accessing new ways to communicate with patients, each other, and sophisticated medical technologies.
 Meanwhile, major business operations are shifting to the cloud as remote working becomes crucial for operations.

 Meanwhile, entertainment systems became the center of the home, as lockdowns confined people to domestic spaces.
 Computers became the major conduit for communication between friends, families, and colleagues – which although an invaluable tool, made cybersecurity of pressing concern.
 Equally, as it becomes increasingly clear that we need to care for our environment in the wake of the pandemic, TMT has to consider the role it has to play.

-Here, we look deeper at the five key TMT trends that will shape the industry and consumer behaviour in the year to come.
+Here, we look deeper at the five key TMT trends for 2021 that will shape the industry and consumer behaviour.
 We may be turning a corner, but the TMT and digital industry will feel the ripples of the crisis this year and beyond.

 Table of Contents

 1. Doctors shift online and offer virtual medical care

 We’ll begin with the phenomenon that is most immediately relevant to the pandemic – the dramatic uptake of telemedicine tools.
 At the height of the pandemic, these were, of course, essential to keeping medical staff safe.
 By attending to patients in a socially distanced manner – that is, fully online – they could substantially reduce their risk of exposure.
 Equally, it reduced the pressure on clinics and hospitals while maintaining access to primary care.